This chapter contains information for pro bono providers about

 ILOs, both individually, and through NATSILS, provide advice and submissions on issues that relate to the justice system and Aboriginal and Torres Strait Islander peoples.
 ILOs also provide CLE which assists with the prevention of, and early intervention in, legal problems.

 FAMILY VIOLENCE PREVENTION LEGAL SERVICES

-The primary function of the FVPLS is to provide legal assistance, casework, counselling and court support to Aboriginal and Torres Strait Islander adults and children.
+The primary function of an FVPLS is to provide legal assistance, casework, counselling and court support to Aboriginal and Torres Strait Islander adults and children.

-FVPLS’ legal work is primarily in the areas of:
+Legal help is primarily provided by FVPLS in the areas of: